 Goals and expectations

-A consideration of utmost importance is defining your goals in producing a brochure.
+/ Pixabay[/caption] A consideration of utmost importance is defining your goals in producing a brochure.
 What are you hoping to get out of it?
-A hard look at your motivations makes the design process come into sharp focus and gives you a clear path to evaluating your brochure’s overall success.
+A hard look at your motivations makes the design process come into sharp focus and gives you a clear path to evaluating your brochure s overall success.
 Is your client list waning?
 An influx of new customers is your goal.
 Are sales plateauing or even dropping?
 Set an acceptable revenue target and brainstorm strategies to reach it.
 Do you have a new product or event coming up that needs to be promoted?
 Getting interested parties to subscribe to your email list should be a priority.
-In the end, defining the “why” organically leads you to the “what,” and it’s that “what” that moves you solidly to the “how.”
-The practical application of the what/how relationship is where metrics come into play…
+In the end, defining the why organically leads you to the what, and it s that what that moves you solidly to the how.
+The practical application of the what/how relationship is where metrics come into play

 Every piece of marketing material you produce should be accompanied by an intentional set of metrics for determining its effectiveness.
 A few scenarios: